Returning officer: Ireland

 In the Republic of Ireland, the post of returning officer in Dublin and Cork is held by the city sheriff, and in the other areas by the county registrar of the area (a senior court official).
 For local elections, the position is held by the administrative head of the local council.
 The returning officer for presidential elections and referendums is a senior official in the franchise section of the Department of the Environment.

 New Zealand

 In New Zealand, the returning officer is in charge of overseeing the voting process in each electorate.

 South Korea

-In Korea, the returning officer is hired by National Election Commission and Provincial Electoral Commissions.
+In Korea, the returning officer is hired by the National Election Commission and Provincial Electoral Commissions.
 The returning officers supervise the electoral process in specific constituencies with the civil officers from Provincial Governments who works at eup/myeon/dong community service centres and Municipal Governmental Civil Officers.

 As Civil officers at community service centres collect the Register of Electors, distribute the posts and phamplets of candidates, Civil Officers from National Election Commission and Provincial Electoral Commissions supervise the Polling stations.